CS212-S15/lectures/Notes/githubinstructions.md

 ###Using the Github Tool
 1. On the `Changes` screen, select all of the files you wish to commit.
 This should *not* include classfiles or metadata, but should include any new Java files you have implemented, and any Java or other files you have changed.
 2. In the `Summary` enter a meaningful short description of the change.
 Do *not* enter messages such as "commit 1", "commit 2". *DO* enter messages such as "Completed InvertedIndexBuilder parseFile".
 In the `Description` box provide a more detailed description of the change you have made in this version of the code.
+3. Click `Commit and Sync`.

+###Hints
+1. Make sure your homework is submitted in the homework repository that the instructor has created and that your projects are submitted into the project repository that the instructor has created.
+2. Do not change the name of the Eclipse project the instructor has created for you.
+3. Make sure *all* of the files you have changed or added are included.